 This post may contain affiliate links.
 Please read our disclosure policy.

-• Versatile: Cheese grits can be enjoyed as a hearty main dish or as a side dish to complement your meal.
+• Versatile: Enjoy as a main dish or a side to complement any meal.

 a clear bowl filled with uncooked grits on a brown table.